SymbioticLove/ReactFusion/README.md

 If you would like to contribute to the Fusion project, we welcome you!
 Take your time to read through the documentation carefully and note the structure of Fusion components and the way they fit into the larger architecture, and how they relate to standard React components and projects.
 You will notice a few common structural tendencies such as:

+- Components start with Fusion, and are concise and descriptive.
+EX: "FusionFixedHeader" or "FusionSleekHeader"
 - Components use mapping over the Redux data to generate page content and remain as concise as possible
 - Component data is always scoped with the useSelector hook per individual component
 - If data must be passed between components, that data is stored in a useEffect or useContext hook and passed as a prop